 Cloud Deployment Trends

 With respect to how these applications are deployed, the pattern over the past few years has been that application workloads are first virtualized and then executed on the infrastructure that best addresses the organization’s requirements for performance – which is increasingly in the cloud.
 Reliability, cost, geographic location, trust level, security and compliance are key factors behind this decision.
+Businesses relying on networks and clouds could implement monitor networking software / ThousandEyes provides network intelligence solutions that allow for better visibility into what’s working and what’s not in a network to find ways to improve upon performance.
 In general, the research has consistently shown that the more business-critical the application, the more cautious the approach in terms of moving virtualized workloads from the enterprise-managed infrastructure (aka on-premise) to the infrastructure of cloud service providers.
 For example:

 - Enterprise application categories in the vanguard of moving predominantly to cloud providers include Web applications, CRM, enterprise email and file sync/share.